 And then earlier this week, I found this recipe for ‘herby chicken rissoles‘.
 Now, ‘rissole’ is a word that makes my skin crawl.
 If I had to pick a least favourite word this would be up there.
 Really.
 It’s horrible.
 It smacks of grey, bland, the worst excesses of the 1970s.
 ICK!

 Also, I am not generally a fan of things made from mushed up chicken.
 Chicken sausages, as a rule, are quite frightening things.
 I’m pleased to report we have found an exception to that – my dad’s butcher (Brighton City Meats) makes these amazing chunky chicken sausages.
 They are chock full of big pieces of meat and have tons of texture in addition to flavour.
 And texture is the thing that chicken sausages and rissoles or burgers often lacks.
+People can view this here for the best restaurant franchises.

 So I was interested to see how a home made chicken patty, rissole or burger would stand up to my somewhat critical eye.